Free Dining Card Discount: Up to $150 Per Night at Disney World in Summer & Fall 2023

-Walt Disney World has released a new “free” Disney Dining Card discount for travel dates in Summer & Fall 2023 as a substitute, of sorts, for the Disney Dining Plan.
-This post shares deal details, who will save the least & most with this special offer, best dates for the biggest savings, why you might actually pay more for your WDW vacation with this, commentary, sample pricing & other info.
+Walt Disney World is offering a “free” Disney Dining Card special offer for travel dates in Summer & Fall 2023 as a substitute, of sorts, for the Dining Plan.
+This post shares discount details, who will save the least & most with this promo, best dates for the biggest savings, why you might actually pay more for your WDW vacation with this, and other commentary.
+(Updated February 10, 2023.)

-Those aren’t the only deals available for booking right now.
-For everything else, see All Current Walt Disney World Discounts (Spring 2023).
+This Disney Dining Gift Card discount is one of several being released for Summer 2023 and beyond, and it’s far and away the most high-profile of the bunch.
+For all other deals, see All Current Walt Disney World Discounts (Spring to Fall 2023).
 With that said, these are the first special offers available after Spring 2023, and they encompass select dates from spring break until July 2023!

 We have a lot of commentary to share about this “free” Disney Dining Gift Card deal–and there’s a lot to know before you take advantage of this special offer.
 With that said, let’s start by dispensing with the core details…